Guides / Agencies

 How many WordPress maintenance clients do I need to make it profitable?

 With 10 clients on a $149/month standard plan, you generate $1,490/month in recurring revenue.
-Your costs are the monitoring platform (around $79/month for agency tools) plus 2–3 hours of actual maintenance work per month across all 10 sites.
+Your costs are the monitoring platform (from €49/month for agency monitoring tools like PerkyDash) plus 2–3 hours of actual maintenance work per month across all 10 sites.
 At 20 clients, you hit $2,980/month.
 At 50, you hit $7,450/month.
 The margins improve as you scale because the per-client effort decreases.